mdn/content/files/en-us/web/javascript/reference/operators/conditional_operator/index.md

 question mark (`?`), then an expression to execute if the condition is
 {{Glossary("truthy")}} followed by a colon (`:`), and finally the expression to execute if the condition is {{Glossary("falsy")}}.
-This operator is frequently used as a shortcut for the [`if`](/en-US/docs/Web/JavaScript/Reference/Statements/if...else) statement.
+This operator is frequently used as alternative to an [`if...else`](/en-US/docs/Web/JavaScript/Reference/Statements/if...else) statement.

 {{EmbedInteractiveExample("pages/js/expressions-conditionaloperators.html")}}